St. John's IceCaps: Montreal Canadiens franchise (2015–2017)

 In January 2014, True North Sports and Entertainment chairman Mark Chipman confirmed that the organization was exploring plans to relocate their AHL franchise to Thunder Bay, Ontario after the current lease with Danny Williams' group expired in 2015.
 Although the IceCaps were a financial success, the geographical location of St. John's has presented significant travel difficulties for Jets' personnel.
 Williams stated he would try to find another team to bring to Newfoundland should the IceCaps leave.

 In September 2014, True North and Williams' group agreed to extend their agreement through the 2015–16 season.
 However, a year later, a deal was made between Williams, True North, and the Montreal Canadiens for the Hamilton Bulldogs franchise to move to Newfoundland for the 2015–16 season after the Moose franchise moved back to Winnipeg.
 Upon the move, the Bulldogs assumed the "IceCaps" moniker, whose trademark remained with Williams' group.
 This deal was expected to be temporary, as the Canadiens, like the Jets, owned their AHL franchise license and had plans to locate their team closer to their NHL club.
 In July 2016, the Canadiens confirmed the relocation to the newly constructed Place Bell arena in Laval, Quebec, for the start of the 2017–18 season, where they would become the Laval Rocket.
 Danny Williams stated his intentions to find another franchise with the AHL or another league.
 In 2018, the ECHL approved the expansion Newfoundland Growlers in St. John's for the 2018–19 season as a replacement for the IceCaps in the market.

+The St. John's market is currently served by the QMJHL's Newfoundland Regiment.